Helping funders and arts organizations realize their vision since 1996.

 ArtsForward.
 Callahan was senior advisor to Association of Performing Arts Professionals on the design and management of this new national initiative funded by the Mellon Foundation.
 In 2022 the program gave more than $2 million in grants to partnerships between presenters and artists, to support the performing arts field’s transition toward reopening its venues in the wake of the pandemic.
 Read a case study here

 Until 2020, our firm led the design and management of Dance/USA Fellowships to Artists, a $1.9 million program that, with funding from the Doris Duke Charitable Foundation, supports individual dance artists who address social change in communities.
-In December 2020, a second round of funding was announced.
 Read the story of how this program was created and its results.
 Or, learn about our management and evaluation of funding programs here.

 In 2020, the Association for Performing Arts Presenters (APAP) and Callahan Consulting released “Small and Mighty: A Study of Small and Midsized Presenting Organizations in the United States,” shedding light on the circumstances and needs of this large group of presenters across the country.
 This study includes a supplement on the impact of COVID-19 on these presenters.